What is this?

 The following is a list of Frequently Asked Questions.
 If you have a question about the Let's Play Music program that is not answered in this page, please contact us.

 What age is the program for?
 Ideal starting age is 4 or 5 in September.
-However, since the skills and concepts taught are quite advanced, many children have begun classes at ages 6 or 7 and finished successfully.
+However, since the skills and concepts taught are quite advanced, many children have begun classes at ages 6 and finished successfully.

 How is the curriculum calendar structured?
 The curriculum is organized into 6 sequential semesters spanning 3 years.
 It follows the regular school year (September-May).
 Visit the Curriculum page for complete information

 How long and how frequent are the classes?
 Classes are taught weekly.
 1st year: 45 minutes, 2nd year: 50 minutes, 3rd year: 55 minutes.
 Visit the Registration Info page for complete information